Designing a learning experience from the content up

 Design requirements

-Meeting with the product designer and product manager, we created a wishlist of design requirements then plotted out these requirements on a value vs. feasibility matrix.
-Anything in the upper right offered great value to the user while also being relatively easy to design and develop.
+Working with the product designer and product manager, we created a wishlist of design requirements, then plotted them on a value vs. feasibility matrix.
+Anything in the upper right, high value, relatively easy to build, became our priority.
+I then wrote the design document, outlining the problem, objective, and requirements for the engineering team.